 Of all the things apostolic authority is, it certainly isn’t taking charge over the church.

-We can learn this lesson from the Jews.
-God provided them judges first so that his people would govern themselves and depend directly on God.
-But the Jews didn’t want judges – they wanted a king.
+We can learn this lesson from the Old Testament.
+God provided judges first so that his people would govern themselves and depend directly on God.
+But the Jewish leadership didn’t want judges – they wanted a king.
 This angered God, because their hearts weren’t right; really what they wanted was someone else to have a relationship with God and just tell them how to live.
 God gave them kings instead and they regretted it.
 Now, Christ has restored this balance by providing himself as the head king – the single mediator to whom we can receive from; and earthly judges in elders and deacons.
-But just like the Jews, many churches have rejected the idea of self-government and have set a senior pastor or their own “apostle” up as the set man to represent their own king.
-The Jews made this mistake thousands of years ago, yet we as a stiffed neck people, insist on the same – and this, after it’s been spelled out for us in the New Testament!
+But many churches have rejected the idea of self-government and have set a senior pastor or their own “apostle” up as the set man to represent their own king.

 We’ve become needy in the church, looking to those more spiritual than us to guide our lives so we may avoid being spiritual ourselves.
 The real church was their own leadership – and this, because there weren’t complacent, unmotivated lay people in it.
 New believers would be trained up to the same level of knowledge and maturity as everyone else.
 Imagine the body knowing as much and being as spiritual as the senior pastor in today’s church, or beyond.
 Sadly, many churches will continue to let their leadership tell them they are supposed to stay dumb so they can maintain their position.
 But the Church was never meant to have such a separation between body and clergy.
 God used plain old non-leadership church members in ministering, teaching, and even baptizing!
 As long as we stay dependent on a few elite individuals to do our jobs, the rest of the body will never grow into their calling.